Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

    - If you are using **dev container**, follow the below steps:
       - Rename `.envtemplate` under ".devcontainer" folder to `.env` and update the values as mentioned above instead of setting those as environment variables.
       - Open the project inside the vscode dev container (see details [here](docs/devcontainer.md)).
+      > Note that the environment file is only loaded once, during the container build process.
+If you modify any environment variables after building your devcontainer, you will need to manually reload the new values by running `source .devcontainer/.env`

    - To further customize the solution, set parameters in `arm.parameters` files located in the `infrastructure` folder.
       - To enable Observability and Monitoring components through code(Observability-as-code), please set enable_monitoring parameter to true in  `arm.parameters` files located in the `infrastructure` folder.
 This will deploy log analytics workspace to collect monitoring data from key resources, setup an Azure dashboards to monitor key metrics and configure alerts for ADF pipelines.
    - Ensure that:
+      - You have loaded your environment file.
+To do so run
+        ```bash
+        source .devcontainer/.env
+        ```

       - You are logged in to the Azure CLI.
 To login, run

         ```bash